OpenResearchInstitute/ka9q-sdr/INSTALLING.md

 Then run, as root:

-port install fftw-3 libopus portaudio hackrf-devel hackrf
+port install fftw-3 libopus portaudio hackrf-devel hackrf ncurses

 I haven't set up virgin systems to test the installs so I could easily have missed something.
 If so, please let me know.